Falkland Islands sovereignty dispute: British-Argentine relations pre-war

-In 1841, General Rosas offered to relinquish any Argentine territorial claims in return for relief of debts owed to Barings Bank in the City of London.
+In 1841, General Juan Manuel de Rosas offered to relinquish any Argentine territorial claims in return for relief of debts owed to Barings Bank in the City of London.
 The British Government chose to ignore the offer.

-In 1850, the Arana-Southern Treaty, otherwise known as the Convention of Settlement, was signed between the United Kingdom and Argentina.
+In 1850, the Arana-Southern Treaty, otherwise known as the Convention of Settlement, was ratified between the United Kingdom and Argentina.
 It has been argued by several authors on both sides of the dispute that Argentina tacitly gave up her claim by failing to mention it and ceasing to protest over the Falklands.
-Between December 1849 and 1941, the Falklands were not mentioned in the President's Messages to Congress.
 The treaty, which did not mention the islands, agreed to restore "perfect relations of friendship" between the two countries.

-There were no further protests until 1885, when Argentina included the Falkland Islands in an officially sponsored map.
+While Rosas attempted to make a reservation concerning the Falklands' dispute after signing the Treaty in 1849, British diplomat Henry Southern replied that the Treaty ended all differences between their signatories.

+Diplomatic correspondence related to the Islands resumed in 1884, when British minister Sir Edmund Monson protested after a new map of the Argentine Republic, funded by a congressional vote, would include the Falkland Islands as Argentine national territory.
+Argentine Foreign Minister Francisco J. Ortiz replied that the map could not be regarded as official unless sanctioned by the Argentine government, while also asserting that sovereignty over the Falkland Islands remained a pending question between the two governments.
+Monson rejected this view, citing earlier British statements that the question had already been closed.

 In 1888, Argentina made an offer to have the matter subject to arbitration, but this was rejected by the British Government.
 Other than the protest lodged in 1885, the British Government did not acknowledge any further protests by Argentina until the 1940s, although the official position of the Argentine Government is that "During the first half of the twentieth century, the successive Argentine governments made it standard practice to submit protests to the United Kingdom".
 The Argentine Government does not identify these annual protests, but authors such as Roberto Laver claim at least "27 sovereignty claims, both to Britain, domestically in Argentina and to international bodies".
 In international law, territorial claims are usually considered defunct if there is a gap of 50 years or more between protests over sovereignty.

 Following World War II, the British Empire declined and many colonies gained their independence.
 Argentina saw this as an opportunity to push its case for gaining sovereignty over the Falkland Islands, and raised the issue in the United Nations, first stating its claim after joining the UN in 1945.
 Following this claim, the United Kingdom offered to take the dispute over the Falkland Islands Dependencies to mediation at the International Court of Justice in The Hague (1947, 1948 and 1955).
 On each occasion Argentina declined.